tugcearar/fix-duplicates/README.md

   We are working around this by detecting files named like this, and renaming them to some unique value in this case,
   ```
-   *r-libraryName*
+   r-libraryName
    ```

-- In the some of the native Huawei ML libraries, there exist multiple .aar model files which have a
+- In the some of the native libraries, there exist multiple .aar libraries which have a R.txt files.
+Rename them to
   ```
-  R.txt
+  R-libraryName.txt
   ```
  file.
-  *R-libraryName.txt*.

 Available on [Nuget](https://www.nuget.org/packages/Xamarin.FixAars/1.0.0)